waigo/waigo/README.md

 # Logging

-Waigo uses [winston]() for its logging.
-The default logging target (see `config/base`) is a Mongo database.
-For `development` mode it's the console.
+Waigo provides support for [winston](https://github.com/flatiron/winston) by default.
+The default Winston logging target (see `config/base`) is a Mongo database.
+For `development` mode it's set to the console.
 All uncaught exceptions and `error` events emitted on the koa app object get logged in this way.

+You may use any logging library you wish.
+The `app.config.logging` configuration object both specifies the name of a logger (to be loaded from the `support/logging` path) and configuration to pass to that logger.

 ## Error handling